freezefawn/pluralsurvivalguide/communication.md

 If you KNOW you have a headmate that keeps fronting, and you just cannot talk to them inside, try writing a note somewhere they will come across it (but ideally other bodies will not).
 If you know they keep fronting for certain things, you can try leaving it in that sort of space.
 Leaving it visible in items that are commonly used for daily life (such as a wallet, computer desktop, journal, or phone) is also a good option.

+Writing like this can also build trust between system members, which can lower dissociative barriers if you have any and can also make headmates more willing to reach out internally.

 You will need patience, but this is a reliable fallback option even if you have total blackouts and zero other communication abilities.

 ## Internal Communication Basics